- OPMAATZAGEN.nl

 Step 3: Marking and pre-drilling the frame

-Step 4: Drilling into the framework
+Step 4: Drilling the frame

-Step 5: Screwing the center frame
+Step 5: Screwing the middle frame

 Dimensions of my DIY project